levibostian/Teller-iOS/README.md

     func saveData(_ fetchedData: [Repo]) {
         // Save data to CoreData, Realm, UserDefaults, File, whatever you wish here.

-        // Then, we will trigger an update to the observeCachedData subject so that anyone observing that observable can be updated with the new repos. cachedDataObservable.on(Event<[Repo]>.next(fetchedData))
     }

     func observeCachedData(requirements: ReposRepositoryGetDataRequirements) -> Observable<[Repo]> {
         // Return Observable that is observing the cached data.
-        // Anytime that the repos model has been updated, send an update to the Observable.
+        //
+        // When any of the repos in the database have been changed, we want to trigger an Observable update.
+        // Teller may call `observeCachedData` regularly to keep data fresh.

-        return cachedDataObservable.asObservable()
+        return Observable.just([])
     }

     func isDataEmpty(_ cache: [Repo]) -> Bool {